Hundred Years' War: Dynastic turmoil in France: 1316–1328

 The question of female succession to the French throne was raised after the death of Louis X in 1316.
 Louis left behind a young daughter, Joan II of Navarre, and a son, John I of France, although he only lived for five days.
 However, Joan's paternity was in question, as her mother, Margaret of Burgundy, was accused of being an adulterer in the Tour de Nesle affair.
 Given the situation, Philip, Count of Poitiers and brother of Louis X, positioned himself to take the crown, advancing the stance that women should be ineligible to succeed to the French throne.
-Through his political sagacity he won over his adversaries and succeeded to the French throne as Philip V. When he died in 1322, leaving only daughters behind, the crown then passed to his younger brother, Charles IV.
+He won over his adversaries through his political sagacity and succeeded to the French throne as Philip V. When he died in 1322, leaving only daughters behind, the crown passed to his younger brother, Charles IV.

 Charles IV died in 1328, leaving behind his young daughter and pregnant wife, Joan of Évreux.
-He decreed that, if the unborn child was male, he would become king.
+He decreed that he would become king if the unborn child were male.
 If not, Charles left the choice of his successor to the nobles.
 Joan gave birth to a girl, Blanche of France (later Duchess of Orleans).
-With the death of Charles IV and birth of Blanche, the main male line of the House of Capet was rendered extinct.
+With Charles IV's death and Blanche's birth, the main male line of the House of Capet was rendered extinct.

 By proximity of blood, the nearest male relative of Charles IV was his nephew, Edward III of England.
-Edward was the son of Isabella, the sister of the dead Charles IV, but the question arose whether she should be able to transmit a right to inherit that she did not herself possess.
-Moreover, the French nobility baulked at the prospect of being ruled by an Englishman; especially one whose mother, Isabella, and her lover, Roger Mortimer, were widely suspected of having murdered the previous English king, Edward II.
-The assemblies of the French barons, prelates, and the University of Paris decided that males who derive their right to inheritance through their mother should be excluded from consideration.
+Edward was the son of Isabella, the sister of the dead Charles IV, but the question arose whether she could transmit a right to inherit that she did not possess.
+Moreover, the French nobility balked at the prospect of being ruled by an Englishman, especially one whose mother, Isabella, and her lover, Roger Mortimer, were widely suspected of having murdered the previous English king, Edward II.
+The French barons, prelates, and the University of Paris assemblies decided that males who derive their right to inheritance through their mother should be excluded from consideration.
 Therefore, excluding Edward, the nearest heir through the male line was Charles IV's first cousin, Philip, Count of Valois, and it was decided that he should take the throne.
 He was crowned Philip VI in 1328.
-In 1340 the Avignon papacy confirmed that, under Salic law, males would not be able to inherit through their mothers.
+In 1340, the Avignon papacy confirmed that, under Salic law, males would not be able to inherit through their mothers.

 Eventually, Edward III reluctantly recognized Philip VI and paid him homage for the duchy of Aquitaine and Gascony in 1329.
-He made concessions in Guyenne, but reserved the right to reclaim territories arbitrarily confiscated.
+He made concessions in Guyenne but reserved the right to reclaim territories arbitrarily confiscated.
 After that, he expected to be left undisturbed while he made war on Scotland.